BOINC/boinc-policy/Governance.md

 - Changes to the project governance structure (i.e. changes to this document)

 Votes can be called by any PMC member.
 The special voting process is:
-- A vote is announced on the PMC public list, phrasing the issue as a yes/no decision
+- A vote is announced on either the PMC public or private email list (depending on the sensitivity of topic), phrasing the issue as a yes/no decision.
+- If the vote is announced on the PMC public list, then the entire community is encouraged to participate in the discussion of the vote and that discussion should occur on the PMC public list.
-- Discussion of the issue (by the entire community) takes place on the PMC public list.
-Sensitive discussion among PMC members uses the PMC private list
+- If the vote is accouned on the PMC private list, then discussion is limited to PMC members and it shall be conducted in a meeting or on the PMC private email list.
-- PMC members cast their votes publicly (by email on the PMC public list)
+- Vote outcomes are announced by the PMC secretary as described in [section 2.5.1.2 PMC Secretary](#2512-pmc-secretary)
-- Votes on these issues are decided by agreement of at least 75% of responding voters.
-The vote will be final when there is agreement of at least 75% of PMC members, or when 14 days have passed since the vote was called.
+- Votes on these issues requires that at least 75% of eligible voters cast a vote and, of those who cast a vote, a majority must approve the item.
-- If there is not agreement of at least 75% of responding voters, no action is taken on the issue
+- If there is not agreement of a majority of at least 75% of eligible voters, no action is taken on the issue.

 #### 5.3.2 Election decisions
-The PMC will conduct elections to elect the PMC Chair and PMC Secretary.
+The PMC will conduct elections to elect the PMC Chair.
 An election starts when any member of the PMC calls for an election as specified in section 2.5.2 PMC Elections.
 This call starts a 7 day nomination period which is followed by a 7 day voting period.
-Any member of the PMC can nominate themselves or another member of the PMC to be the PMC Chair or PMC Secretary.
+Any member of the PMC can nominate themselves or another member of the PMC to be the PMC Chair.
 A nomination is only valid if the person nominated accepts the nomination.
 Once the 7 day nomination period ends, the 7 day voting period begins automatically.
 At the conclusion of 7 day voting period and if at least 75% of the membership of the PMC has voted, then the person with the majority of votes is elected.

 All nominations and voting need to be recorded on the private PMC mailing list.